Vizzuality/marxan-cloud/docs/adr/0003_geo-feature-processing.md

-Splitting and stratification of features is only *planned* during the definition of the list of features to be included in a scenario: we can think about this as a sort of "recipe" for the definition of all the operations needed to select, subset and intersect features, leading to the actual features being linked to the scenario.
+Splitting and stratification of features is only *planned* during the definition of the list of features to be included in a scenario: we can think about this as a sort of "recipe" (specification) for the definition of all the operations needed to select, subset and intersect features, leading to the actual features eventually being linked to the scenario.

-The actual GIS operations to produce new features via splitting or stratification are only performed once the user finalises the list of features and this is converted from `draft` status to `processing` status and a BullMQ processing job for the definition is created.
+The `status` property (see below) of feature specifications can only be set to two values:

+- `draft`, in which case the specification is only validated and - if valid - stored alongside the scenario, or
+- `created`, in which case actual computation of desired features is carried out and these are eventually linked to a scenario; if features were already linked to the scenario through a previously-submitted specification, these will be unliked before the newly-calculated ones are linked to the scenario (in an atomic transaction)

+Given the idempotence note above, once a specification's status has been set to `created`:

+- if the specification is submitted again with status `draft`, any already existing features will be left intact and linked to the scenario; the specification will be validated and persisted alongside the scenario
+- if the specification is submitted again with status `created`, resulting features will be computed again, any existing features linked to the scenario will be unlinked from it, and the newly calculated features will be linked to it

+[TBD]: If a specification is submitted with status `created` while the effects of a previous submission with status `created` are still being computed (or are queued to be computed), the new submission can either be rejected (this requires checking for previous jobs that are neither completed nor failed) or it can be queued, although without guarantees on the order of processing of asynchronous jobs this could lead to inconsistent state.

+### Selection of features: plain or via geoprocessing operations

 Given the list of features available to users while configuring a scenario (see section above), users can: